-Whether you’re a watch enthusiast with a braggable collection, or you’ve just bought your first luxury watch, a winder should be high on your priorities.
-MJJ’s Guide to Watch Winders lays out all the info you need to make an informed choice when you come to buy a winder.
+Whether you’re a huge watch fan with a braggable collection or you’ve just bought your first high end watch, a winder should be high on your priorities.
+This guide lays out all the info you need to make an informed choice when you come to buy a winder.

 WHY USE A WINDER?

-Watch winders work by recreating the movement your watch experiences when worn.
-This winding motion creates the kinetic energy that your automatic watch uses and stores for power.
+In simple terms: Watch winders work by recreating the movement your watch experiences when worn.
+This motion creates the kinetic energy that your watch uses and stores for power.

-Your budget is of course going to influence your decision.
-But it is worth investing in a winder with the best technology suitable for your watch.
-Cheaper winders often do not perform well and can in fact cause unnecessary stress to the components of your watch.
+Your budget is obviously going to influence your decision.
+But it’s worth investing in a winder with the best technology suitable for your watch.

-When a watch becomes magnetised, it will read incorrectly as the magnetic influence will cause the watch to run faster.
-Some cheaper watch winders have been found to magnetise watches.
-Whilst this doesn’t damage your watch, it contradicts the purpose of a winder.
+Magnets mess with the mechanism of a watch and cause it to run faster.
+Some cheaper winders have been found to magnetise watches.
+This doesn’t damage your watch, but it kinda contradicts the purpose of a winder.

 A watch winder for a growing collection